Warnings: mild gore/horror.

 and the calm is deep where the quiet waters flow

 Jiang Yanli had tears running down her face when Wei Wuxian broke out of her embrace.
-Her hands lingered for a second longer around his neck and shoulders, not shaking anymore but gripping tight and afraid.
+Her hands lingered for a second longer around his neck and shoulders, not shaking anymore but gripping tight and fearful.
 He had to grab her wrists and pull them away himself, and then again she resisted, her anger visible in the tense line of her mouth.

 “A-Xian,” she said again.